Jennie McCowen: Physician

-In 1880, she resigned the position and located in Davenport, Iowa, limiting her practice to nervous diseases and diseases of women.
-She served as attending physician to the Cook Home for Aged Women since 1880; chief-of-staff of the Woman's Hospital, Davenport, since 1892; president of the medical board of the Iowa State Nursery of the Children's Home Society, located in Davenport, since 1894; and was on the adjunct staff of Mercy Hospital, 1893–94.
+In 1880, McCowen resigned from her role at the State Hospital for the Insane and moved to Davenport, Iowa, where she began specializing in nervous diseases and diseases of women.
+The same year, she became an attending physician at the Cook Home for Aged Women.
+In 1892, McCowen became chief of staff of the Woman's Hospital in Davenport, and served on the adjunct staff of Mercy Hospital from 1893 to 1894.
+In 1894, she became president of the medical board of the Iowa State Nursery of the Children's Home Society, located in Davenport.
 McCowen ran the Hadlai Heights Women's Hospital with Eliza "Lile" Bickford.

-McCowen was a member of Scott County, Iowa Medical Society, secretary 1880–82, president 1883–84, and treasurer since 1885; of the Iowa and Illinois District Medical Society; of the Iowa State Medical Society; of the American Medical Association; of the Pan-American Medical Congress; of the Iowa Public Health Association; was the third woman to be elected to membership in the Medico-Legal Society of New York, 1885, and served as vice-president of the society since 1888; was one of the vice-presidents of the International Congress of Medical Jurisprudence, New York, 1889; represented the state of Iowa at the annual meetings of the National Conference of Charities and Corrections since 1882, and was secretary for Iowa, 1882–92; was a member of the Davenport Academy of Natural Sciences, twice president, 1889–90, and a member of its publication committee beginning in 1890; of the American Association for the Advancement of Science; of the National Science Club; and of the American Association for the Extension of University Teaching.
-In 1889, she was made a fellow of the Society of Science, Letters, and Art, London.

-At the World's Columbian Exposition, Chicago, 1893, McCowen represented Iowa in the Congress on Woman's Progress, in May; delivered an address on “Progress in Child-Saving Work” in the Congress on Social and Moral Reform, in June; she spoke on “Prevention of Impurity among Children”, in August; and was a member of the executive committee on the International Congress of Medical Jurisprudence.
+At the 1893 World's Columbian Exposition in Chicago, McCowen represented Iowa in the Congress on Woman's Progress, in May; delivered an address on “Progress in Child-Saving Work” in the Congress on Social and Moral Reform, in June; she spoke on “Prevention of Impurity among Children”, in August; and was a member of the executive committee on the International Congress of Medical Jurisprudence.
 She also spoke on “The Postal Rights of the Insane” in the same month.
 At the World's Congress on Geology, she read a paper on “Crinoids,” illustrated with specimens from the Davenport Academy of Sciences, which address attracted much attention and a copy of it was requested by the British Museum, London, and Johns Hopkins University, Baltimore, Maryland.
 At the congresses in the Woman's Building, in October, she spoke upon “The Child Problem of To-day.”
 McCowen was also a member of the jury of awards of the World's Columbian Exposition, in the department of medical and surgical appliances, artificial limbs, sanitary exhibits, and others.

+Society memberships

+McCowen was a Scott County, Iowa Medical Society member, serving as its secretary from 1880 to 1882, president from 1883 to 1884, and treasurer beginning in 1885.
+She was also a member of the Iowa and Illinois District Medical Society, the Iowa State Medical Society, the American Medical Association, the Pan-American Medical Congress, and the Iowa Public Health Association.
+She became the third woman to be elected a member of the Medico-Legal Society of New York in 1885, and became vice president of the society in 1888; was a vice president of the International Congress of Medical Jurisprudence, New York, 1889; represented the state of Iowa at the annual meetings of the National Conference of Charities and Correction since 1882, and was secretary for Iowa, 1882–92; was a member of the Davenport Academy of Natural Sciences, twice president, 1889–90, and a member of its publication committee beginning in 1890; of the American Association for the Advancement of Science; of the National Science Club; and of the American Association for the Extension of University Teaching.
+In 1889, she was made a fellow of the Society of Science, Letters, and Art.